Acute Pelvic Pain

 • Urgent ultrasound helpful if miscarriage or ectopic pregnancy suspected.

-• Cases referred to hospital are likely to undergo laparoscopy.
+• Cases referred to hospital may undergo laparoscopy.

 Top Tips